Ral151/AI-Workflow-Design/README.md

 1. Workflow is **Active** (toggle in top right)
 2. Telegram credentials are configured
 3. Bot token is correct
-4. Bot is added to your channel/group
+4. Bot is added to your channel

 **Debug:**
 - Manually execute "Every 3 Seconds" node